 Salt and pepper sign (paraganglioma)

-The salt and pepper sign is used to describe a typical MRI appearance of some highly vascular tumors which contain foci of hemorrhage, typically a paraganglioma 1-3.
+The salt and pepper sign is used to describe a typical MRI appearance of some highly vascular tumors that contain foci of hemorrhage, typically a paraganglioma 1-3.
 The appearance is on T1-weighted sequences, and is made up of:

 • punctate regions of hyperintensity = salt